surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ## Effect Unit Selector
 The effect unit selector can be found towards the top of the FX section.
-It also represents the signal path of the effects bloc.
+It also represents the signal path of the effects block.
 Here it is in more detail:

 ![Illustration 18: The effect block](./images/Pictures/illu18.png)